Azure/azure-batch-maya/README.md

 # Azure Batch for Maya

 This project demonstrates cloud rendering using the Azure Batch service with integrated licensing for Maya, VRay and Arnold.

-Please note that the Azure Batch licensing service for Maya is currently in preview.
+It is supported for Windows and Mac.

-For more information and to register your interest, please see [rendering.azure.com](rendering.azure.com).
+For more information, please see [rendering.azure.com](https://rendering.azure.com).

-In order to run this sample, you will need to [create an Azure Batch account](https://docs.microsoft.com/azure/batch/batch-account-create-portal).
+In order to run this plugin, you will need to [create an Azure Batch account](https://docs.microsoft.com/azure/batch/batch-account-create-portal).
-You will also need a storage account.
-You will have the option to create a storage account as part of the Batch account setup for use as `Auto Storage`.
+You will also need an `Auto Storage` account configured, which you will have the option to create as part of the Batch account setup.
-You can use this, or you can [set up a storage account independently](https://docs.microsoft.com/azure/storage/storage-create-storage-account).

 ## Loading the plug-in in Maya and installing dependencies